CameronCSS/CameronCSS/README.md

 ## About Me
+Strong problem solver, ability to identify and analyze complex issues, self motivated, endlessly looking to improve.

-As a data professional with a passion for visualization and storytelling, my goal is to utilize my skills in SQL, Power BI, Tableau, and Python to turn complex data sets into easily understandable insights.
+My goal is to utilize my skills in SQL, Power BI, Tableau, and Python to turn complex data sets into easy to understand visuals that get everyone interested in the insights.";
-With a background in project management and business analysis, I have the ability and drive to effectively communicate findings and collaborate with cross-functional teams.

-I am always seeking new opportunities to learn and grow as a data analyst, and am excited to be a part of a community of like-minded data nerds.

 <h3 align="left"> <a href = "https://github.com/CameronCSS/PersonalProjects"> View My Portfolio</a> </h3>